apache/flink/docs/apis/programming_guide.md

 - `getNumberOfExecutionRetries()` / `setNumberOfExecutionRetries(int numberOfExecutionRetries)` Sets the number of times that failed tasks are re-executed.
 A value of zero effectively disables fault tolerance.
 A value of `-1` indicates that the system default value (as defined in the configuration) should be used.

+- `getExecutionRetryDelay()` / `setExecutionRetryDelay(long executionRetryDelay)` Sets the delay in milliseconds that the system waits after a job has failed, before re-executing it.
+The delay starts after all tasks have been successfully been stopped on the TaskManagers, and once the delay is past, the tasks are re-started.
+This parameter is useful to delay re-execution in order to let certain time-out related failures surface fully (like broken connections that have not fully timed out), before attempting a re-execution and immediately failing again due to the same problem.
+This parameter only has an effect if the number of execution re-tries is one or more.

 - `getExecutionMode()` / `setExecutionMode()`.
 The default execution mode is PIPELINED.
 Sets the execution mode to execute the program.
 The execution mode defines whether data exchanges are performed in a batch or on a pipelined manner.

 - `enableForceKryo()` / **`disableForceKryo`**.
 Kryo is not forced by default.
 Forces the GenericTypeInformation to use the Kryo serializer for POJOS even though we could analyze them as a POJO.
 In some cases this might be preferable.
 For example, when Flink's internal serializers fail to handle a POJO properly.